jimfingal/skynetheremin/README.md

 ## Demo App Usage

-Using Chrome, go to: http://skynetheremin.herokuapp.com/
+Using Chrome, Firefox, or Safari (preferred in that general order), go to: http://skynetheremin.herokuapp.com/

 Click and drag on the screen to make your own music.